ryansobol/mango/README.md

 ### Submitting Patches

 Is Mango not behaving like you need?
-Patches are always welcomed and appreciated.
+Patches are always welcome and appreciated.
 [Report your issue](https://github.com/ryansobol/mango/issues) to make sure we're not duplicating any work and go to town.
 Alternatively, you can lend a hand on [existing issues](https://github.com/ryansobol/mango/issues).

 Once you've been assigned an issue, the process for contributing your work back to the source is straight-forward.